The best Black Friday deals 2019 in the UK

 Sony WH-1000XM3 wireless headphones:

-These are simply excellent, top-of-the-line wireless and noise-cancelling cans for £247.99 - a £82 saving on the £330 RRP.
+These are simply excellent, top-of-the-line wireless and noise-cancelling cans for £229 - an £101 saving on the £330 RRP.
 They're our favourite headphones at the moment, and they're going to be many people's best Christmas gift this year.

 View Deal